Urologic care in Denver, CO

 How do I prepare for a robotic simple prostatectomy?

 Prior to surgery, a doctor will likely administer a blood test to check for other medical conditions, do an ultrasound of the prostate gland and surrounding organs, perform a biopsy of the prostate and get a CT scan or MRI of the abdomen and pelvis.
-We perform prostatectomies using the minimally invasive da Vinci® robotic surgical system.
+We perform prostatectomies using minimally invasive robotic assisted surgery

 Patients should tell their doctor about what medications they are taking and if they are allergic to any medications.
 The day before surgery, do not eat or drink anything after midnight.
 The surgeon may ask the patient to do an enema beforehand.